sebnozzi/minimicro-filenav/README.md

 You can "preview" files by pressing SPACE on them (except miniscript files, see below).
 This uses the Mini Micro `view` utility under the hood.
 Common media types like images will be displayed, sounds will be played.

 One notable exception are miniscript files.
 Upon pressing SPACE on a miniscript file it will be **loaded** and the execution of the file-navigator immediately ended.
 After that you can choose to edit or run the loaded file.

+In order to "view" miniscript files, press the letter V instead.